Kate O'Brien (novelist): Biography

-Kathleen Mary Louise "Kate" O'Brien was born in Limerick City in 1897 to a middle-class family.
+Kathleen Mary Louise "Kate" O'Brien was born in Limerick in 1897 to a middle-class family.
 Following the death of her mother when she was five, she joined her three older sisters as a boarder at Laurel Hill Convent becoming the youngest pupil at the school.
-She graduated in 1919 in English and French from the newly established University College, Dublin, and she then moved to London, where she worked as a teacher for a year.
+She graduated in 1919 in English and French from the newly established University College Dublin, and she then moved to London, where she worked as a teacher for a year.

-In 1922–23, she worked as a governess in Bilbao, Basque Country, in the north of Spain, where she began to write fiction.
+In 1922–23, she worked as a governess in Bilbao in the Basque Country of Spain, where she began to write fiction.
 Upon her return to England, O'Brien worked at the Manchester Guardian.
 She married Dutch journalist Gustaff Reiner in 1922 but the marriage ended within a year.
-After the success of her play Distinguished Villa in 1926, she took to full-time writing and was awarded both the 1931 James Tait Black Prize and the Hawthornden Prize for her debut novel Without My Cloak.
+After the success of her play Distinguished Villa in 1926, she took to full-time writing and was awarded both the 1931 James Tait Black Memorial Prize and the Hawthornden Prize for her debut novel Without My Cloak.

 Many of her books deal with issues of female agency and sexuality in ways that were new and radical at the time.
 Her 1936 novel, Mary Lavelle, was banned in Ireland and Spain, while The Land of Spices was banned in Ireland upon publication.
 In addition to novels, she wrote plays, film scripts, short stories, essays, copious journalism, two biographical studies, and two very personal travelogues.
 Throughout her life, O'Brien felt a particular affinity with Spain—while her experiences in the Basque Country inspired Mary Lavelle, she also wrote a life of the Spanish mystic Teresa of Avila, and she used the relationship between the Spanish king Philip II and Maria de Mendoza to write the anti-fascist novel That Lady.

 Even though Kate O'Brien lived outside of Ireland for most of her adult life, the country played a crucial role in her creative output.
 Many of her novels are set in Ireland, in 'Mellick' which is her fictional name for Limerick.
 She lived in Roundstone in Connemara for a period in the 1950s.
 She wrote a regular newspaper column for the Irish Times entitled From a Distance which captured the ambivalent relationship she had with Ireland.
 In her novels after 1936, she is outspokenly critical of the conservatism of the new Irish State, particularly during the De Valera years.
 Her work promoted European identity, which she saw as being rooted in the Christian tradition—despite the fact that she was herself agnostic.